kkruecke/cplus-documentation/notes/value-categories.rst

 temporary materialization conversion
 ++++++++++++++++++++++++++++++++++++

 When a temporary is created due to binding to a const reference, it undergoes what is called a "temporary materialization conversion" that converts a prvalue into an xvalue.
-This places a pure rvalue that is not in storage, in storage, making it an xvalue.
+This places the pure rvalue, the prvalue, that is not in storage, into storage, and making it an xvalue.
 For example, in the code below

 .. code-block:: cpp